wraithan/resume/docs/projects.rst

 ######

 Fabric_ is a library to make remote system management easier.
-While I've not directly contributed to Fabric, I have ran multiple code sprints for it.
+While I've not directly contributed to Fabric, I have run multiple code sprints for it.

 ######